-The Board of Trustees has established a funding policy with a goal of eliminating the UAAL by June 30, 2042 (30 years from June 30, 2012).
+The Board of Trustees has established a funding policy with a goal of eliminating the UAAL by a specified date.
+At its November 2018 meeting, the Board of Trustees updated the funding policy to establish a goal of eliminating the UAAL by June 30, 2049 (30 years from June 30, 2019).
+Previously, the goal was to eliminate the UAAL June 30, 2042 (30 years from June 30, 2012).
 This funding policy does not directly impact the level of funding on an annual basis since the members and the employers all contribute a fixed percentage of payroll.
-However, the funding policy contribution amount provides the Board of Trustees with a valuable benchmark which can be used to determine whether the total contribution being received by ERB is sufficient to meet the long-term goal of eliminating the UAAL by June 30, 2042.
+However, the funding policy contribution amount provides the Board of Trustees with a valuable benchmark which can be used to determine whether the total contribution being received by ERB is sufficient to meet the long-term goal of eliminating the UAAL by June 30, 2049.

 Table 5a of our report calculates the Funding Policy Contribution and Table 5b tracks how closely the contributions received during the past fiscal year compared to the Funding Policy Contribution.
-As noted on Table 5b, ERB only received 71% of the contributions necessary to meet their Funding Policy.
+As noted on Table 5b, ERB only received 69% of the contributions necessary to meet their Funding Policy.